“Students can take advantage of our active research course and wealth of academic expertise.”

 What we can offer you

-You may be looking to engage with our prestigious Sport, Health & Exercise Science (SHES) group, either by embarking on our BSc and MSci Sport and Exercise Science (SES) programmes or enhancing your CV with one of our postgraduate distance-learning Diploma / MSc programmes in Sport & Exercise Medicine (SEM) or Sports Physiotherapy (SPY).
+You may be looking to engage with our prestigious research groups, either by embarking on our BSc and MSci Physical Activity and Health or Sport and Exercise Science, BA in Sport and Social Sciences, or FD/BSc Sport (Sport Performance) courses or enhancing your CV with one of our postgraduate courses.
+Our postgraduate programmes combine academic excellence with flexible and innovative design and delivery.
+You can choose from our Diploma/MSc courses in Sport & Exercise Medicine or Sports Physiotherapy.

-In addition, we offer a Master of Research (MRes) in Health & Wellbeing and a Professional Doctorate in Health, as well as traditional MPhil and PhD, and Doctor of Medicine (MD) / Master of Surgery (MS) qualifications by research.
-Either way, you can take advantage of our active research programme and wealth of academic expertise housed within the Department.
+In addition, we offer a Master of Research (MRes) in Health & Wellbeing and a Professional Doctorate in Health, as well as traditional Health MPhil and PhD, and Doctor of Medicine (MD) qualifications by research.
+Either way, you can take advantage of our active research course and wealth of academic expertise housed within the Department.

 See more information about research at the University of Bath.